tillitis/tkey-ssh-agent/README.md

    TKeys and one for the new Castor.
 If you're replacing one of them, add the path to the right variable.
 If you're adding a new application type, create a new variable.
-3. Add your device app variable to the map in `apps.go:NewDeviceApps()` if it isn't there already.
+3. Add your device app variable to the `appMap` in `apps.go:NewDeviceApps()` if it isn't there already and check that the TKey model you're supporting has the right app type in `pidMap`.
 4. Compute a new SHA-512 hash digest for your binary, typically by something like `sha512sum signer.bin-${signer_version}` and put the resulting output in the file `signers.sha512` next to the binary.